tigercosmos/blog/source/about/index.md

 如果想瞭解更多，可以參考我的[履歷](https://github.com/tigercosmos/resume/raw/master/resume.pdf)。

 Hello, this website is authored by Liu, An-Chi.
 His Chinese name is 劉安齊 (pronounce: 劉/liú/ 安/ān/ 齊/chí/).
-Liu is a software engineer at Mujin, Inc. in Tokyo, and he is well known as the ID @tigercosmos in open source communities.
+Liu is a software engineer based in Tokyo, and he is well known as the ID @tigercosmos in open source communities.

 Liu was born in Taipei, Taiwan.
 He obtained an M.S. degree in Computer Science at National Yang Ming Chiao Tung University (NYCU) in 2022, Taiwan.
 He holds a B.S. degree in Bio-Industrial Mechatronics Engineering from National Taiwan University (NTU) in 2019.